ppy/osu-wiki/wiki/Ranking/en.md

 ## Score ranking

-Score ranking compares players' total score and lists them accordingly.
+The score ranking compares players' total score and lists them accordingly.
 Ranking highly on this leaderboard requires a large time commitment, but requires relatively less mechanical skill than the performance points ranking.

-## Kudosu! ranking
+## kudosu! ranking

-Kudosu! ranking compares users' accumulated Kudosu and lists them accordingly.
-This ranking requires no playing skill as Kudosu! is gained as part of the [modding process](/wiki/Modding).
+The kudosu! ranking compares users' accumulated [kudosu!](/wiki/Modding/Kudosu) and lists them accordingly.
+This ranking requires no playing skill as kudosu! is gained as part of the [modding process](/wiki/Modding).

 ## Spotlights rankings

-Spotlights rankings are time-limited leaderboards that compare players' skill on a specific set of beatmaps each spotlight season.
-Players who rank highly on spotlight rankings will receive specific awards as a result of their hard work.
+The Spotlights rankings are time-limited leaderboards that compare players' skill on a specific set of beatmaps each [Spotlights](/wiki/Beatmap_Spotlights) season.
+Players who rank highly on Spotlights rankings will receive specific awards as a result of their hard work.

 ## Beatmap rankings

 The beatmap rankings compare players' scores against each other on individual beatmaps.
-They appear once a beatmap has been [Qualified](/wiki/Beatmaps#qualified), [Ranked](/wiki/Beatmaps#ranked), [Approved](/wiki/Beatmaps#approved) or Loved.
-First place rankings on these leaderboards can be seen on a user's profile page, and comes with a bit of prestige.
+They appear once a beatmap has been [Qualified](/wiki/Beatmaps#qualified), [Ranked](/wiki/Beatmaps#ranked), [Approved](/wiki/Beatmaps#approved), or Loved.
+The top eight are shown without having to scroll, and if the player has a top 50 score, it will automatically scroll to their score.
+First place ranks can be seen on a user's profile page.